 Hello, I’m using this site to blog about my professional archaeological life, principally my academic research but also my lecturing and private sector work.
-I’m an archaeological geophysicist (entry level description: I image sub-surface archaeology using a variety of scientific instruments to capture “X-ray” pictures of archaeological features, objects and deposits), and I work in both the academic and private commercial sectors.
-I have specialisms in the use of legacy data; 4D time-lapse assessments; the application of electromagnetic induction for the assessment of archaeological sites within challenging environments and variable geological backgrounds; induced polarisation; upland archaeology; conflict archaeology and archaeological deposits threatened by coastal erosion.
+I’m an archaeological geophysicist (I create images of sub-surface archaeology using a variety of methods) and I’ve worked in both the academic and private commercial sectors.
+I have specialisms in the use of legacy data; 4D time-lapse assessments; electromagnetic induction; challenging environments and variable geological backgrounds; induced polarisation; upland archaeology; conflict archaeology and archaeological deposits threatened by coastal erosion.

 I developed an interest in archaeological geophysics during my BA (King Alfred’s College, 2000 – now known in the Modern Era as the University of Winchester) and specialised in the world of geophysics with my MSc in Archaeological Prospection (University of Bradford, 2001).
 I worked for a small number of private sector archaeological and geophysical companies in the UK before moving to Ireland in 2002 and creating Earthsound Archaeological Geophysics.